-Kayaking is a more thrilling activity that is available at the Nile source for experienced rafters interested in a challenge.
-Family floats are provided for safety and a guide goes along with you on this adventure.
+Kayaking is a more thrilling activity that is available at the Nile source for experienced rafters.
+However, family floats are provided for safety and a guide goes along with you on this adventure.
 For the case of the trainees, Courses and expeditions are offered whose instructors are well trained to the UK’s standard.
-The limited age for Kayaking is 14 years and above, however there is a quit number of activities that tourists below the age of 14 can participate in to enjoy their adventurous trip in Jinja.
-Grade 3 and Grade 5 white water rafting trips are also available on the Nile River where you will be able to see birds swimming in the calm waters.

-During this 1–2-hour cruise, one is able to spot various bird species like the Black kite, African Fish Eagle, Hamerkops, Egrets, Herons among others that may catch your attention.
-This cruise can also take you up to the point where the River Nile begins to flow.
+During this 1–2-hour cruise, one is able to spot various bird species.
+This cruise can also take you up to the point where the River Nile begins it journey to different destinations.

 One may also choose to go bungee jumping at the Nile.
-This 44m high jump is a rather thrilling experience as you dive into the Nile with a safety boat at ready close by so you need not be worried about your safety.
+This 44m high jump is a rather thrilling experience as you dive into the Nile.

 White water rafting

-For those interested in fishing the tour operator can arrange for a day at the lake sport fishing where you can catch the tilapia, Nile perch, lung fish and even choose to take your catch back to your place of residence and have it prepared for you.
+For those interested in fishing the tour operator can arrange for a day at the lake.
+While here, you can catch the tilapia, Nile perch, lung fish etc. You can also choose to take your catch back to your place of residence and have it prepared for you.